Alifarmand/FlashCard/README.md

 ```

 Now scan the QR code in your terminal with the expo app on your phone.
 That's it, now you can see the project.
+PS.
+I removed redux from the project, due to time limitation and the fact that this project can be done without.

 #### Other available commands